So I’ve spent some time deciding whether to actually write this article or not. I’ve wondered if it would actually help any of you out there.

 My credit score was at least above the average (average is around 650), so the bank offered me a lower interest rate than my credit card company did.

-I locked in a lower interest rate on the loan, then lowered my monthly payments, and saved thousands of dollars on interest.
+I locked in a lower interest rate and lowered my monthly payments.

 If you remember from step 2, this is similar to how I saved so much money on my student loans with SoFi.